traceyttran/Moon/_posts/2020-12-03-first-post.md

 comments: false
 ---

-I’ve created this site for many reasons - namely, to organize my proudest projects, to document the things I learn everyday and to have fun with it along the way.
-I'm hoping this site will serve as a place to both showcase my work and as a motivator that encourages me to continue learning and being creative!
+I’ve created this site for many reasons - namely, to organize my proudest projects, to document the things I learn everyday and to have fun.
+I'm hoping this site will serve as a place to both showcase my work and as a motivator that encourages me to never stop being creative and learning new concepts.
+I look forward to watching myself progress in the weeks to come